-The UMCA certifies attempts to break records for the Highest Mileage over the course of a year or a month, the Highest Annual Mileage Record (HAM’R) and Highest Monthly Mileage Record (HMM’R) respectively.
+The WUCA certifies attempts to break records for the Highest Mileage over the course of a year, month or week, the Highest Annual Mileage Record (HAMR), Highest Monthly Mileage Record (HMMR) and Highest Weekly Mileage Record (HWMR) respectively.

 In 1911, a weekly cycling magazine began a competition for the greatest mileage cycled in a single year, with the first record established at 34,666 miles by Marcel Plaines.
 And that record stood until the 1930’s when the record was broken six times in quick succession until the record stood at 62,657 miles, with the record being held by an Australian.
 So, three English cyclists set out to reclaim the record for the mother country.
 They all started riding on January 1, 1939 to see who could log the most mileage in one full year.
 One of them crashed soon thereafter and the race was now between Bernard Bennett and Tommy Godwin.
 Before two months were up, Godwin was almost 1,000 miles behind the record pace, so he started increasing his daily mileage.
 Bennett was soon left in the dust as Godwin upped his average to 200+ miles per day.